 Dangers of Sugar Addiction:

 Sugar – all of us crave it.
 Who wouldn’t?
-It’s “sugary” sweet and makes just about everything taste better (at least that’s what our brains and taste buds are telling us).
-If you’ve been trying to cut back on sugar, you probably already know how hard it can be, even experiencing withdrawal symptoms.
+It’s “sugary” sweet and makes just about everything taste better.
+At least, that’s what our brains and taste buds are telling us.
+If you’ve been trying to cut back on sugar, you probably already know how hard it can be.
+You may even be experiencing withdrawal symptoms.
 This is because when we eat sugar, it overstimulates our “reward” centers, causing a drug like sugar addiction.

 by Greg Montoya

 Sugar Addiction Can Be Serious & Damaging as Cocaine or Heroine

 Besides triggering the reward centers of the brain, when we eat sugar a massive amount of dopamine is discharged.
 This reaction is what makes eating sugar so addictive.
 When we eat a lot of foods that are high in sugar, we end up building a tolerance.
 That causes us to eat more to soothe that craving.
 Eventually we end up addicted to sugar.
 For the simple reason, it makes us feel great when we eat it.
 Because of the powerful influence sugar has on the brain, it exhibits addictive qualities.
 These are similar to drugs like cocaine or heroin.

 There are basically two types of sugars that are prevalent in the American diet – naturally occurring and added sugars.
 One of the worst and most toxic is added refined sugar.
 This can have devastating effects on the metabolism and promotes inflammation.
 Also, leads to the development of a number of serious diseases and health conditions.
 Sugar consumption is actually a major risk factor for the development of heart disease, obesity, Type 2 diabetes, and more.
 Bottom line, there’s no doubt that an excessive amount of sugar can be toxic.
 It’s only a matter of time before it will be accepted as a causative component of most cancers.